IAAR-Shanghai/Awesome-Attention-Heads/README.md

     <tr>
         <td colspan="3">
           • Introduces Localized Fine-tuning on LLM Representations (LoFiT), a two-step framework to identify important attention heads of a given task and learn task-specific offset vectors to intervene on the representations of the identified heads.<br>
-          • Identified sparse sets of important attention heads for improving downstream accuracy on truthfulness and reasoning <br>
+          • Identified sparse sets of important attention heads for improving downstream accuracy on truthfulness and reasoning. <br>
           • LoFiT outperformed other representation intervention methods and achieved comparable performance to PEFT methods on TruthfulQA, CLUTRR, and MQuAKE, despite only intervening on 10% of the total attention heads in LLMs.
         </td>
     </tr>